kartikbanga/youtube/README.md

 Welcome to the GitHub repository for my YouTube Clone project!
 This project was created as a demonstration of my skills in web development and showcases the use of HTML5, CSS3, JavaScript, React, Material UI, and API integration.

+# Live Link

+Open your web browser and go to `https://youtube-seven-brown.vercel.app/` to see the project in action.

 ## Project Overview

 The YouTube Clone project is a responsive web application that mimics the core functionalities of the YouTube platform.
 It offers a user-friendly interface for browsing and watching videos, powered by React for dynamic interactions and Material UI for an aesthetically pleasing design.
 The project also integrates Rapid API to fetch real-time video data, ensuring users have access to the latest content.